Eligible homeowners in France can get their roof space insulated for a symbolic €1.

 Those households whose income does not exceed the income threshold below are entitled to the maximum grant, and for those above it a lower level of assistance is given.

-The maximum revenue ceilings for full entitlement differ according to whether the property is in the Île-de-France region or provinces, and on how many people are living in the household, as follows:
+The maximum revenue ceilings for full entitlement differ according to whether the property is in the Île-de-France region or provinces, and on how many people are living in the household, as follows, from April 2020:

 |Household Size||Île-de-France ||All Other Regions|